marlencrabapple/Glaukaba/README.md

 ## Example Installation ##

-A semi-current version of this software is in use on http://www.glauchan.org and a live demo with a public moderator account is available at http://sandbox.onlinebargainshrimptoyourdoor.com.
+A semi-current version of this software is in use on http://www.glauchan.org and a live demo with a public moderator account is available at http://sandbox.onlinebargainshrimptoyourdoor.com (currently down).

 ## Issues ##